 SACSCOC Substantive Change Policy

-There are three procedures for addressing the different types of changes:
+There are requirements for addressing different types of changes, including:

 SACSCOC Substantive Change Procedural Links

 Please access the links below for timelines and procedures for each type of change.

 - Initiating a certificate program

 - Off-campus instructional sites

 If the change requires the submission of a prospectus, please access the prospectus documents below for procedures in submitting a prospectus.